 3.3.
 Unforeseen Challenges: Contingency Budgeting

-This budget you can put aside by your choice, it could lie between a few thousand dollars to even half of a million dollars.
-This contingency is especially critical when you are dealing with specialty hotel construction costs or when constructing boutique hotels with unique amenities.
+You can set aside this budget of your choice; it could be between a few thousand dollars and half a million dollars.
+This contingency is especially critical when dealing with specialty hotel construction costs or when constructing boutique hotels with unique amenities.

 4. Furnishing and Outfitting

-An essential phase of building a hotel — furnishing and outfitting.
-This stage will play a major role in defining the success of your hotel.
+An essential phase of building a hotel is furnishing and outfitting.
+This stage will play a significant role in defining the success of your hotel.
 If you can choose the right furnishing and decor that suits your hotel type, you can make a fortune out of your hotel.

 This stage also significantly Influences hotel development costs, especially for luxury hotels aiming for opulent guest experiences.